What is a Dental Filling?

 How long does a tooth filling take?

 This depends on the size of the filling.
 If it’s just a small, single surface filling in a pit or groove on your tooth, then the visit might only take 15 or 30 minutes.
 But what if half the tooth is missing?
 Well, if you decide to go with the filling instead of the crown, then the appointment might take an entire hour just to restore that one tooth.
 If you decided to do the crown, then it often means two separate visits.
-The first visit might take and hour and a half to prepare the tooth for a crown and the second visit to cement the crown often just takes 30 minutes.
+The first visit might take an hour and a half to prepare the tooth, take impressions, and to make the temporary crown.
+You would then need a separate 30 minute visit to cement the crown .

 Will a tooth filling hurt?